trance-mfv/notes/meetings/1on1/with-nazmul.md

         2. easier to understand the business logic
         3. easier to maintain
     + database operations should be encapsulated within transactions to ensure data integrity
-    + fat models
+    + fat models: models are doing too many things
-    + fat controllers: is currently doing business logic, should be in services. callback methods are not used as a good practice.
+    + fat controllers: is currently doing business logic, which should be handled in services. callback methods are not used as a good practice.
     + fat services:
         - should be open for extension and closed for modification.
         - Problem: service object is used for everything; it's not a good practice, e.g. we should use presenter for view layer and representer for data transformation.